Refine by MP, party, committee, province, or result type.

 André Lavoie

 Human Resources committee Obviously, if there is a regular turnover of staff, it's not necessarily easy for a business person to train a new employee, since there are hiring costs involved.
 In fact, it probably costs more to hire someone than to retain workers.
-Of course, we all know that the West is bo
+Of course, we all know that the West is booming today.

 October 25th, 2006Committee meeting